nccurry/okd-4-libvirt/README.md

 These playbooks can be used to install either OpenShift Container Platform (OCP) or Origin Community Distribution of Kubernetes (OKD) into a QEMU/KVM hypervisor using libvirt.

+They are useful to set up an OKD/OCP lab on some spare hardware and to demonstrate the utility of deploying containers using systemd on Fedora CoreOS.

 ## Assumptions

 * The QEMU/KVM host is running Fedora 31+